 A number of different chlorogenic acid extraction methods have been developed, including those based on water, organic solvents, ultrasound and adsorption.
 While some standard techniques are quite common, newer, more sophisticated methods for reclaiming of valuable coffee substances should not be overlooked.
 For example, ultrasonic extraction and membrane nanofiltration could be methods with greater potential for innovation, enabling improvements in energy consumption, extraction times and speed, as well as product purity.

 STNext searches for patents associated with chlorogenic acid isolated from Coffea arabica surprisingly show countries not associated with coffee production carrying out the most research in finding applications for the substances found in coffee.
 Only Brazil, Mexico, and India, three of the top 10 countries in terms of coffee production, are doing any research on the subject.
 Japanese companies are the biggest contributors to the patent literature in this field, highlighting potential patentability opportunities and risks by region.

 When you want to extract more from scientific content, turn to CAS

-CAS offers a broad range of scientific search tools that give companies access to the world's largest collection of chemistry insights.
+CAS offers a broad range of scientific search tools and services that give companies access to the world's largest collection of chemistry insights.
 Providing a wealth of knowledge at scientists' disposal, our solutions ensure competitive advantage by quickly finding applicable information.